TheITVeteran/Project_Waifu/README.md

  ### Speech to Text Input: "thank you, you, I'm gonna, etc." ###
 The transcriber often transcribes silence into "you".
 Make sure you selected the correct input device in settings and check the settings in the "STT" tab.
 Make sure you set everything correctly.

+## Dedication

-I would like to give a massive shoutout to:
+**I would like to give a massive shoutout to:
-The entire AIVT Community as a whole for inspiring me to go ahead and create my own spin on making this project happen!
+The entire AIVT Community as a whole for inspiring me to go ahead and create my own spin on making this project happen!**